 Since this charter school is a program of an existing not-for-profit organization, the accompanying special purpose financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America as applied to Not-For-Profit Organizations.
 The accompanying special purpose financial statements are included in the financial statements of Youth Co-Op, Inc. using the not-for-profit model of reporting.

-For the fiscal year ended June 30, 2015, an average of 164 students were enrolled in ninth through eleventh grade at the Charter School.
+For the fiscal year ended June 30, 2017, an average of 1,107 students were enrolled in grades kindergarten through eighth at the Charter School.

 1. Reporting Entity